 A recent Salon piece by Michael Lind characterizes the Tea Party as the “Newest Right;” the angry progeny of historically southern-based movements like the Jacksonian Democrats and the supporters of the one-time Confederate States of America, who are lashing out at impending changes that threaten the national and local power of various subgroups of white people.
 The Tea Party strategy, Lind writes, is “maximizing the political power and wealth of white local notables who find themselves living in states, and eventually a nation, with present or potential non white majorities.”
 The preferred tools for this strategy include the filibuster, privatization of federal programs, disenfranchisement of minorities, and maintaining the Solid South voting bloc.

 In a piece that somewhat echoes Lind’s conclusions but (prematurely, I think) suggests the potential collapse of the modern Republican Party, John Judis of the New Republic identifies the Tea Party as the latest manifestation of what political scientist Donald Warren termed “Middle American Radicalism.”
 This movement, Judis writes, is “anti-establishment, anti-Washington, anti-big business and anti-labor; it’s pro-free market.
 It’s also prone to scapegoating immigrants and minorities.
 It’s a species of right-wing populism.”
-This form of middle-of-the-road radicalism embraced Ross Perot and Pat Buchanan in the early 1990s, fueled the Republican Revolution of 1994, and gave George W. Bush a second term in the White House.
+Ross Perot and Pat Buchanan embraced this form of middle-of-the-road radicalism in the early 1990s.
+It also fueled the Republican Revolution of 1994 and gave George W. Bush a second term in the White House.
 But the reactionary pot really boiled over against the backdrop of the Obama presidency and the Great Recession.

 Both Lind and Judis make excellent points, but there are some other, darker strains of reactionary conservatism in U.S. history that help further explain the Tea Party’s rise in the age of Obama.
 The 19th century anti-Catholic Know Nothing movement and the early 20th century Second Ku Klux Klan both carried Tea Party DNA.
 Both were right-wing populist movements whose popularity grew out of fears that perceived outsiders threatened vast social change that would destroy the cherished culture and morals of largely middle-class white Americans.